Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks

-A star network is composed of one center bank, Bank $n$, that is exposed to all banks in the periphery $i\in\{1,\dots, n-1\}$.
-Each bank $i$ in the periphery is exposed only to the center bank.
-For the sake of tractability, let all peripheral banks be symmetrically exposed to the center bank: they all have a debt claim of $D_{in}=D^{out}$ on the center bank, and a liability $D_{ni} = D^{in}$ to it.
+If the star network also satisfies some symmetry conditions, then the optimal bailout policy can be fully characterized and needs not be approximated.
+Let all peripheral banks be symmetrically exposed to the center bank: they all have a debt claim of $D_{in}=D^{out}$ on the center bank, and a liability $D_{ni} = D^{in}$ to it.
 So the total debt assets and liabilities of the center bank equal $D_n^A = (n-1)D^{in}$ and $D_n^L = (n-1)D^{out}$, respectively.
 As before, let the network be weakly balanced, and suppose none of the banks are unilaterally solvent.
 If the center bank were unilaterally solvent, the whole network would always clear, and regulatory intervention would be unnecessary.
 Similarly, if some peripheral banks were unilaterally solvent, then they could pay back their debt to the center bank for sure, and we could redefine the network to account for these payments.
 See Figure \ref{fig:star} for an example of a star network.

 Bailing out the center bank costs $(n-1)D^{out}-p_n$ and clears the whole system, as the center bank lies on all cycles.
-However, unless all of peripheral banks have $p_i=0$, this is not optimal and can be much costlier than optimal.
+However, unless all peripheral banks have $p_i=0$, this is not optimal and can be much costlier than optimal.

 To understand the optimal bailout policy, let